- Master of Engineering in Global Automotive and Manufacturing Engineering

 B.S.E.
 Mechanical Engineering or Materials Science & Engineering

 M. Eng. in Global Automotive and Manufacturing Engineering

 This Sequential Undergraduate/Graduate Study (SUGS) program leads to a Master of Engineering in Global Automotive and Manufacturing Engineering.
-University of Michigan students who are pursuing a B.S.E. in Mechanical Engineering and who meet all the SUGS requirements may apply to the Global Automotive and Manufacturing Engineering program to pursue the SUGS program, which allows them to complete their B.S.E. and M. Eng. in five years total.
+University of Michigan students who are pursuing a B.S.E. in Mechanical Engineering or a B.S.E in Materials Science & Engineering and who meet all the SUGS requirements may apply to the Global Automotive and Manufacturing Engineering program to pursue the SUGS program, which allows them to complete their B.S.E. and M. Eng. in five years total.

 For more detailed information about the program, please visit the ISD SUGS webpage.

 One option for applicants planning to pursue the program full-time is to apply to the Tauber Institute for Global Operations.
 The Tauber Institute assists students in finding projects in industry.

 The Master of Engineering degree in Global Automotive and Manufacturing Engineering is offered either on-campus or online, with students from around the world taking part in the same high quality experience whether in the classroom or online.
 The majority of courses offered in ISD programs are hybrid, combining on-campus and online students in the same course, with the same instructors, syllabi, and rigor, which provides an engaging blended learning environment.
 Earning this degree online is a valuable option for engineers who are currently working full-time.